Group promotes mentorship, networking for minority residents

 "I was heavily involved in SNMA as a medical student at Morehouse School of Medicine and know what minority organizations can do to foster a sense of community, increase diversity, and enhance the work environment for all," said Dr. Lamikanra.
 "Our events have been met with a positive response and a great amount of support.
 My hope is that the Minority Housestaff Organization continues to be a positive influence long after Ayana and I have graduated."

 The organization is being created under the auspices of the Yale-New Haven Hospital Graduate Medical Education Office and is modeled after the Yale School of Medicine's Minority Organization for Retention & Expansion, a group of medical school faculty working to overcome obstacles to recruitment and retention of a diverse faculty.

 The group is receiving support and guidance from Rosemarie Fisher, MD, professor of medicine and of pediatrics, director of graduate medical education for Yale-New Haven Hospital, and associate dean of graduate medical education at Yale School of Medicine, as well as Lisa Walke, MD, associate professor of medicine at Yale School of Medicine.

 "I am pleased to wholeheartedly support the creation of a minority housestaff organization," said Dr. Walke.
 "In the School of Medicine both underrepresented minority students and faculty have active organizations; only the housestaff do not.
 "Thus, the creation of a minority housestaff organization will facilitate mentorship, career development opportunities, and socialization for all members of the minority medical community at Yale."

-This Article was submitted by Shane Seger, on Tuesday, February 19, 2013.
+This article was submitted by Shane Seger on February 19, 2013.